paipeline/LLMoptimFunc/classical_markowitz_model.md

 1. **Expected Returns**: A vector of expected returns for each asset in the portfolio.
 This can be estimated using historical data or predictive models.
 2. **Covariance Matrix**: A matrix that represents the covariance between the returns of the assets.
 This quantifies how the returns of different assets move together.
 3. **Number of Assets**: The total number of assets in the portfolio, denoted as \( n \).
-4. **Risk Aversion Coefficient**: A scalar value representing the investor's risk tolerance, denoted as \( \rho \).
-This coefficient influences the trade-off between risk and return in the optimization process.
+4. **Tradeoff Variable**: A scalar value representing the investor's tradeoff between risk and return, denoted as \( \lambda \).
+This variable influences the trade-off in the optimization process.
 5. **Budget Constraint**: A constraint ensuring that the total allocation of funds equals 1.

 ## Budget Constraint Explanation